Tywrap-Studios/BlossomBridge/docs/developers/index.md

 ???+ tip "When using JitPack"
     JitPack might not have made an Artifact yet, if your imports are failing, go over to the JitPack page of the repository and check if a build might have failed.
 ???+ tip "Local versioning"
     If you are using a local jar, check if the version in the file name corresponds with the version you're trying to use.
+    Because of the use of `flatDir`, you don't need to include the artifact pat